What is a Bookkeeper?

 Bookkeepers produce financial records for organizations.
 They record financial transactions, update statements, and check financial records for accuracy.
 Bookkeepers are employed in many industries, including firms that provide accounting, tax preparation, bookkeeping, and payroll services.
-They are also employed in various levels of government; and schools.
+They are also employed in various levels of government and schools.

 A bookkeeper will typically do the following: